Estimated reading time: 7 minutes

 IUCN Red list

 These turtles are primarily aquatic, spending most of their lives in rivers, swamps, and lakes.
-They feed opportunistically, consuming fish, crustaceans, fruit, and even small vertebrates (Ecology Asia, 2024).
-Their powerful jaws enable them to crush hard-shelled prey, and their feeding behaviours play a vital role in controlling fish populations.
+They eat whatever they find, preying upon fish, shell fish, fruit, and even small organisms (Ecology Asia, 2024).
+Their powerful jaws enable them to crush hard-shelled prey, and their feeding behaviours play a vital role in balancing fish populations.

 Geographic Range

 Malaysian giant turtles are found in Peninsular Malaysia, Borneo (Sabah, Sarawak, and Kalimantan), and Sumatra.
-They inhabit slow-flowing rivers, swamps, and large lakes within tropical lowland forests (Reko Forest, 2024).
-While their historical range was once much broader, habitat destruction has confined them to fragmented and isolated areas, reducing their ability to move between habitats and decreasing genetic diversity (IUCN, 2000).
+They inhabit rivers, swamps, and large lakes within tropical lowland forests (Reko Forest, 2024).
+While their historical range was once much broader, habitat destruction has pushed them to ever shrinking areas, reducing their ability to move between habitats and decreasing genetic diversity (IUCN, 2000).

 Diet